The Security of Baby Steps

 Until next time, wishing you baby steps towards growth!

 *When I wrote Close To Dark, I wrote a short story that explained how Alida’s mother and her friend Teddy met.
 Teddy is one of my favorite characters because he protects Alida, my main character, and acts as her father and friend when she has no one else to turn to.
-The story is titled “Calling Gaia,” and you can read it for FREE on Buy Me a Coffee now!
-It’s also included in the paperback edition of Close To Dark, which you can purchase here.
+The story is titled “Calling Gaia,” and it’s included in the paperback edition of Close To Dark, which you can purchase here.
 Thanks for reading!

 *Artwork by Natalie Shau